Self-Prompting Large Language Models for Zero-Shot Open-Domain QA: Approach

 \subsection{Dynamic In-context Demonstrations Selection for Inference}

 It is an open question for how to use the pseudo QA dataset generated in the preparation stage.
 We focus on two aspects, namely selection and format.

 \paragraph{Clustering-based Retrieval} Some previous works point out that using examples with high semantic similarity as in-context demonstrations brings benefits \citep{liu-etal-2022-makes}, while others claim that a fixed set of examples based on clustering is better \citep{zhang2022automatic}.
-We propose to combine these two ways together.
+We find it effective to combine these two ways.
 First, each QA pair is encoded into a vector representation over the whole QA pool with Sentence-BERT \citep{reimers-gurevych-2019-sentence}.
 Suppose $k$ examples are needed for in-context demonstration; the pseudo QAs will be clustered into $k$ categories by the k-means algorithm.
-For a given question, we also use Sentence-BERT to encode it, and retrieve the most similar example from each cluster with a simple cosine similarity.
+For a given question, we encode the question using Sentence-BERT and retrieve the most similar example from each cluster with simple cosine similarity.
 This selection method balances the similarity and diversity of the demonstrations.

-\paragraph{Answer then Explain} Finally is the organization format of these selected examples.
-In the input sequence, we first put these examples sequentially in the format of \textit{Question$\to$ Answer $\to$ Explanation}, and place the test question at the end of the sequence.
+\paragraph{Answer then Explain} The final step is to organize the format of these selected examples.
+In the input sequence, we first put these examples sequentially in the format of \textit{Question$\to$ Answer $\to$ Explanation} and place the test question at the end of the sequence.
 By doing so, the LLM can view more information than just switching to a QA mode, and it can also give out a brief explanation along with its answer.
 This is different from the common practice in \textit{chain-of-thought} prompting, i.e., generating a rationale before the answer, but our experiments prove the effectiveness of our choice.